-- (a) The committee shall have the authority to exempt an applicant from the approval and certificate provisions of RSA 162-II and the rules of the committee according to this section. - (ab) Within 60 days of acceptance of an application or the filing of a petition for exemption, the committee shall exempt the applicant from the approval and certificate provisions of RSA 162-H and these rules, if the committee finds that: - (1) Existing state or federal statutes, state or federal agency rules or municipal ordinances provide adequate consideration and protection of the objectives set forth in RSA 162-H:1: - (2) Consideration of the proposed energy facility by only selected agencies represented on the committee is required and the objectives of RSA 162-H:1 can be met by those agencies without exercising the provisions of RSA 162-H; - (3) Response to the application or request for exemption from the general public, provided through written submissions or in the adjudicative proceeding provided for in (b) below, indicates that the objectives of RSA 162-H:1 are met through the individual review processes of the participating agencies; and
+(a) Within 60 days of acceptance of an application or the filing of a petition for exemption, the committee shall exempt the applicant from the approval and certificate provisions of RSA 162-H and these rules, if the committee finds that:

+(1) Existing state or federal statutes, state or federal agency rules or municipal ordinances provide adequate protection of the objectives set forth in RSA 162-H:1;

+(2) Consideration of the proposed energy facility by only selected agencies represented on the committee is required and the objectives of RSA 162-H:1 can be met by those agencies without exercising the provisions of RSA 162-H;

+(3) Response to the application or request for exemption from the general public, provided through written submissions or in the adjudicative proceeding provided for in (b) below, indicates that the objectives of RSA 162-H:1 are met through the individual review processes of the participating agencies; and

-- (4) All environmental impacts or effects are adequately regulated by other federal, state, or local statutes, rules, or ordinances. - (be) The committee shall make the determination described in (ab) above after conducting an adjudicative proceeding that includes a public hearing held in a county where the energy facility is proposed to be located.
+(4) All environmental impacts or effects are adequately regulated by other federal, state, or local statutes, rules, or ordinances.

+(b) The committee shall make the determination described in (a) above after conducting an adjudicative proceeding that includes a public hearing held in a county where the energy facility is proposed to be located.